 The Nubians in Aswan breed crocodiles in their homes.
 They are placed in special cages and are shown to tourists when visiting their homes.
 Small crocodiles are given to tourists to hold and take pictures with.
 A visit to a Nubian home is safe and leaves fond memories.

 As you can see, our luxury Nile cruise is safe for tourists and you don't have to worry about anything, especially when you go on a cruise on the Nile with us at Inside Egypt.
+Keep up with our news about this incredible tour.

 When it comes to Egypt safety for tourists, you must know that it is illegal to drink alcohol in public or in any establishment that is not licensed to serve or sell alcohol, which is one of the laws in Egypt to ensure that Egypt is safe for tourists.
 However, because Egypt is predominantly Islamic, drinking laws are not as stringent.
 The Ministry of Tourism has authorized a limited number of hotels and restaurants to serve alcohol; supermarkets are not included.